BrightHouse (retailer): Business practices

 In May 2009, an investigation by BBC Newsbeat suggested that BrightHouse mistreated customers who missed payments.
 A former employee told Newsbeat that the company tried to repossess goods without obtaining a court order, saying "We would just lie our way around it.
 Tell them we had the legal right to be there, and refuse to leave until they gave us the stuff."
 Commercial director Hamish Paton denied the company mistreated its customers, saying "We would only ever take the goods with the consent of the customer".
 Chris Tapp, director of charity Credit Action called for the Office of Fair Trading to investigate.

 The company's lending practices have been criticised for targeting the "poorest, most desperate families" and operating in the "most deprived areas" of the UK.
 Other customers end up paying more than twice what they would have paid without BrightHouse's finance charges.

-In 2015 BrightHouse, along with its two largest competitors PerfectHome and Buy as You View, were criticised by the All Party Parliamentary Group on Debt and Personal Finance.
+In 2015, BrightHouse, along with its two largest competitors PerfectHome and Buy as You View, were criticised by the All Party Parliamentary Group on Debt and Personal Finance.
 According to Parliamentary group chair Yvonne Fovargue, "Rent-to-own stores like BrightHouse charge inflated prices to some of the poorest people in the country.
 Customers are often obliged to take out additional warranties and insurance, as a result paying several times the true value of the goods."
 BrightHouse chief executive Leo Mckee defended the company, saying that "We are proud to serve our customer base of lower income families.
 The service we provide gives them access to high-quality products for their homes at competitive prices."

-In 2016 former Labour Party leader Ed Miliband joined a campaign against Brighthouse in his Doncaster constituency.
+In 2016, former Labour Party leader Ed Miliband joined a campaign against BrightHouse in his Doncaster constituency, begun by South Yorkshire Credit Union and its CEO Murdo Macleod.
 Miliband accused the company of trying to "fleece" customers with expensive insurance and of harassing people who fall behind on their payments, and urged the public to use a local credit union instead.

 An investigation for the BBC's Victoria Derbyshire programme in 2016 found that the company was selling to vulnerable people.
-The programme cited an example of a man with learning difficulties and mental illness who was paying Brighthouse for five separate items out of his benefit payments.
-It also featured an autistic man who purchased a PlayStation 4 from Brighthouse despite not understanding the contract, according to his mother who intervened on his behalf to get the contract cancelled.
+The programme cited an example of a man with learning difficulties and mental illness who was paying BrightHouse for five separate items out of his benefit payments.
+It also featured an autistic man who purchased a PlayStation 4 from BrightHouse despite not understanding the contract, according to his mother who intervened on his behalf to get the contract cancelled.